bicycle-codes/identity/README.md

 # identity ![tests](https://github.com/ssc-hermes/identity/actions/workflows/nodejs.yml/badge.svg)

-This is a publicly visible object representing a user.
+This is an object representing a user.
 An Identity object contains a collection of "devices", where each device has several keypairs.
 This depends on each device having a [keystore](https://github.com/fission-codes/keystore-idb) that stores the private keys.

 We can do e2e encryption by creating a symmetric key, then encrypting that key *to* each device.
 So the symmetric key is encrypted with the public key of each device.